NOTE: though this post was originally written in 2012, it has been updated to the present day and time! Janie, hypothyroid patient and site creator

 It all too common with hypothyroid patients: finding themselves with low iron levels.
 I probably had insufficient iron my entire adult life, remembering that my doctors always told me I was borderline, yet nothing was done about it.
-So when I finally got on desiccated thyroid, and my iron needs increased due to better health, I finally fell into true anemia, and twice.
+So when I finally got on desiccated thyroid and got optimal (which can also happen with use of T4 and T3) and my iron needs increased due to better health, I finally fell into true anemia, and twice.
 Miserable, let me tell you.
 I was breathless, achy, depressed and had horrific fatigue.

 And why is iron so important?

 - Iron carries oxygen from your tissues to your lungs (so if iron is low, you can be breathless and your heartrate has to go up in response to less oxygen.
 Link here.)

 - Iron helps raise dopamine and serotonin in your brain (so if iron is low, you can feel depression or hyperactive i.e. attention-deficit hyperactivity disorder.
 Link here.)